Green Party Northern Ireland: Policies

 The Green Party has four key values: social justice, environmental sustainability, grassroots democracy and non-violence.
 It is considered to be more to the left than most parties in Northern Ireland.

 The Green Party has been involved in several major campaigns since entering the Northern Ireland Assembly, including clean rivers and anti-nuclear campaigns, opposition to fracking, and fighting the austerity agenda.
 It has also campaigned against the development of incinerators at Belfast North Foreshore and Lough Neagh, and against proposals to extend the airport runway at George Best Belfast City Airport.

+The party has advocated for electoral reform, such as the adoption of proportional representation in general elections, abolishing the House of Lords, and the extension of voting rights to 16-year-olds.

 The Green Party campaigns not just for more environmental protection but also for politics for the common good.
 Former leader Steven Agnew has championed the rights of children in Northern Ireland through his Private Member's Bill which is seeking to establish a statutory duties on government departments to work together to deliver optimum children's services.
 Agnew has also been a long-standing supporter of integrated education and a society based on equal rights and mutual respect for all traditions.
 This has included bringing forward the first motion on same-sex marriage to the Northern Ireland Assembly in 2011.
 The party has also called for funding to be focused on improving public transport infrastructure and supports the creation of an independent environmental protection agency for Northern Ireland.
 They also campaign for a shift to alternative energy for Northern Ireland and were involved in the setting up of a lobby group for the sector.
 The Green Party in Northern Ireland campaigns for transparency in political funding, responsive local government, effective community planning, dynamic and sustainable local economies, environmental protection, and for animal welfare.

 On the constitutional status of Northern Ireland, Agnew believes the status quo should remain "until the people of Northern Ireland decide otherwise", but stated that the Green Party does not consider the issue as one that should divide its members or society.
 The party has also called for greater transparency in politics, arguing that political donations in Northern Ireland should be made public.
 Northern Ireland is the only region of the United Kingdom where political donations are secret.

 The party has said it wants a citizens' assembly to examine if drugs should be decriminalised to reduce deaths.
 In March 2021, then deputy leader and now leader of the party since August 2022, Mal O'Hara, said legalisation and harm-reduction models should be considered as the "current approach is obviously not working".
 In 2020, drug deaths in Northern Ireland were recorded at 218 according to official figures.
 This was an increase from the official recorded figure in 2019, which stood at 191 drug deaths in Northern Ireland and 92 in 2010, indicating the figure had more than doubled in a decade.